CalmyJane/MidiHero/README.md

 By default, your guitar sends notes on MIDI channel 1.
 We recommend setting your synth to accept all MIDI notes - check the settings!
 But if you need a specific channel, press the `D-pad` down and use the `up/down trigger` to change the channel.
 The active channel is shown in binary with flashing LEDs, from Channel 1 (1000) to Channel 15 (1111), and Channel 16 (0000).
 The channel is stored when device is powered off.

 ### Saving Presets
 You can save Tremolo mode and range, as well as selected notes and note modes to one of the 16 preset slots.
-Press d-pad middle button, hold the first 4 buttons (green, red, yellow, blue) to input a binary number, release the d-pad middle button to save.
-Be careful there is immediate overwrite.
+Hold the first 4 buttons (green, red, yellow, blue) to input a binary number, then hold the d-pad middle button to save.
+LEDs will blink when saved and go back to displaying the preset.
 Slots 1-4 are blocked and cannot be overwritten.
 ## Schematics

 ![Schematic of the arduino and its IOs ](pictures/Schematic.png)